Making a complaint about your child’s education

 If you would like to apply for a judicial review or take any kind of legal action, you should seek advice from a solicitor.
 It’s important to make sure that the solicitor is experienced in education law and, if a judicial review is being considered, in public law too.

 Solicitors can help in different ways, for example, they will be able to give you advice and can also help you to take a case to court.
+If your LA is slow in responding to you, or you think they haven’t co-operated, a letter from a solicitor can help take things forward.

 When you contact a solicitor: